 Social Media Marketing – 35 Billion Devices By 2020

 But for that, we need more collection points.
 For that, Gartner has good news.
-The company predicts that the total number of active IoT devices at the end of 2016 is going to reach 6.5 billion, in a 30 percent rise compared to this year.
+The company predicts that the total number of active IoT devices at the end of 2016 is going to reach 6.5 billion, with a 30 percent rise compared to this year.
 Gartner also expects 26 billion active IoT devices by the end of 2020, or 37 billion conform to Cisco if we add the Industrial IoT (IIoT) devices as well.

 Imagine running late to a meeting.
 With the help of IoT, your smartcar could anticipate and solve the problem before it even occurs.
-It syncs with your diary, checks with the smart sensors across the city that monitors the roads, other cars, and it announces you are running out of time.
+It syncs with your diary, checks with the smart sensors across the city that monitors the roads, other cars, pollution, traffic accidents, weather conditions, and it keeps you in the loop.

 Social Media Marketing – Business Gains

-“Brands benefit from valuable insights that come from the collected data, understanding what kind of language, messaging and consumption allows for a better picture of the true values that resonate with their target audiences.”
+“Brands benefit from valuable insights that come from the collected data.
+By associating consumers’ emotions with their language, messaging and consumption allows for a better picture of the true values that resonate with their target audiences.”
 Holly Pavlika, SVP Brand Strategy at Collective Bias.

 Social Media Marketing – Consumer Benefits

 However, not only businesses can take advantage of the IoT and social media concoction, but consumers as well.
-Imagine a modern shopping scenario, where the store’s IoT interacts with your wearables.
-Your mobile communicates with the in-store beacons, syncs your well-being data from your smart sensors and wearables with your social media accounts, “looks” at your browsing habits, previous shopping sessions constructs a profile that is sent back to store’s smart mirrors system or to a human sales assistant.
+Imagine a modern shopping centre where the store’s IoT infrastructure interacts with your wearable gadget and embedded sensors.
+Your smartphone communicates with the in-store beacons, syncs your well-being data from your smart sensors and wearables with your social media accounts, and with the knowledge of your browsing habits and previous shopping sessions constructs a profile that is sent back to store’s smart mirrors system or to a human sales assistant.

-If you do enter the shop, based on your data, the sales assistant expects and welcomes you by your first name, with a chair, a glass of water (or your favourite drink) and your required garments, ready to try them on, all based on your data.
+If you do enter the store and approach the human sales assistant, just expect to be welcomed you by your first name, with a chair, a glass of water (or your favourite drink) and your required garments, ready to try them on, all based on your data.

 Social Media Marketing – Better Advertising

-Through instant and accurate analysis of customer data, the brand can improve the overall shopping experience and generate actionable data.
-In this way, the company targets only the right customers, with the best price and the right adverts reducing the costs and time of both parties involved.
+Through instant and accurate analysis of consumer data, the brands can improve the overall shopping experience and generate actionable data.
+In this way, the company targets only the right customers, with the best prices and the right adverts reducing the costs and time of both parties involved.
 Consumers’ biometrics, previous shopping patterns and social media data could translate into smarter, emotionally relevant ads, thus allowing the brands to reduce the advertising expenses and improve customers’ response.